coinjar/react-native-wagmi-charts/README.md

 ## Web Support

 Web support is currently experimental.

-Currently, transitions flicker a little.
-You can disable transitions on Web with the `isTransitionEnabled` prop.
+Currently, transitions for a line chart's path flicker a little.
+You can disable them on Web with the `isTransitionEnabled` prop.

 ### Disable Transitions